sbergen/GenSubstitute/README.md

 ## TODO
 - Write a proper REAMDE :)
-- Clearer property support?
-- Delegate mocking
+- Delegate mocking (this will be different, but simpler)
 - Default value policies for return values (instead of fully automatic recursive mocking)
 - `new` in interfaces (e.g. `IEnumerable<T>`) - configuring probably gets complicated
 - Received.InOrder equivalent?
+Probably should use an optional mocking context.
 - Sequential return values?
 - Support non-interfaces?